-Both Minnesota and federal exemptions include motor vehicles, your homestead, basic personal property and tools of your trade.
+Both Minnesota and federal exemptions include motor vehicles, your homestead, basic personal property, and tools of your trade.
 Minnesota law provides exemptions in more categories and provides a more generous exemption for your homestead.
 The federal exemptions provide a little cushion you can use if you do not need the homestead exemption.
 Your attorney should help you determine which exemptions are best for your situation.
-You must claim one or the other, you cannot mix and match.
-Most debtors take the state exemptions.
+You must claim either Minnesota or federal exemptions, you cannot mix and match.
 Exemptions generally include: